 Extracurricular activities are activities that are organized by the school to engage students beyond the parameters of the classroom for which participation is voluntary.
-Examples of such activities include school-sponsored dances, drama and musical productions, all athletic-associated events, overnight trips, and membership in school clubs (see Section Six of the Student/Parent Handbook for a complete listing of extracurricular clubs and activities).
+Examples of such activities include, drama and musical productions, all athletic-associated events, regional or state competitions attached to clubs, and overnight trips.
 Not considered extracurricular are those activities that are part of a course curriculum for which course credit is awarded.
 Such activities include participation in band and chorus concerts and class field trips.